How natural experiments inform public health

 What do we learn from experience?

 On the other hand, if we consider a few instances and figure out what they have in common, we’re equating anecdotes with data.
 That may get us the right answer by pure luck.
-But it’s more likely to lead to a false conclusion.
+But it’s more likely to lead to a false conclusion based on the post hoc fallacy.
 And once that false conclusion is out there, it takes on a life of its own.
 Some people will hold onto it no matter how much new information comes out later—they simply won’t change their minds.

 What we take away from experience is subject to confirmation bias.
 That is, we interpret our observations as supporting what we already believe.
 It’s important to interpret experience with an open mind and be as objective as possible.